mlitzenberg305/CS3113/Project1/README.md

 # Xoco Cloud Scene
-First project for CS3113, where a cloud rains down kibble for my dog.
+First project for CS3113, where a cloud rains down kibble for my dog, Xoco.

 Originally, I had multiple kibbles come down from the top on the screen without the cloud, which is why the code has an array (which is now an